shayan4shayan/notifictionary/README.md

 # notifictionary

 android application for learning vocabulary

+* this app in in development mode.

 # Main Features
 1. Online translate